Coconut oil vs Palm oil - Health impact and Nutrition Comparison

 Cancer

-As for palm oil consumption and cancer correlation, there is no evidence associating palm oil intake and a higher risk of cancer, incidence, or mortality in humans (25).
+As for palm oil consumption and cancer correlation, there is no evidence associating palm oil intake and a higher risk of cancer, or improved outcomes (26).

 Downsides and Risks